Jul 09, 2026

 Improving Sleep Quality

-A well-known study on older adults showed that a daily combination of zinc, magnesium, and melatonin significantly improved sleep quality scores.
-Participants reported waking up feeling more refreshed and alert.
-This suggests that the minerals work together to create a more efficient sleep cycle.
+A well-known study on older adults showed that a combination of zinc, magnesium, and melatonin significantly improved sleep quality scores compared to a placebo.
+Participants reported falling asleep faster and feeling more alert the following morning.
+While melatonin was part of that specific study, the researchers noted that the minerals played a key role in the long-term stabilization of sleep patterns.

 The Problem with Standard Minerals